BlockchainCommons/sweeptool-cli/docs/MANUAL.md

 ### Accessing Specific Fields

 If you want to access a specific field only you can use **jq** (a command-line JSON processor) for that.
-Let's access a PSBT in UR format:
+For example, to access a PSBT in UR format:

 ```bash